vgisclabs/sequoia-chameleon-gnupg/README.md

 #### Replace /bin/gpg

-To globally replace g10code's `gpg` with the Chameleon, install it as `/bin/gpg` replacing g10code's `gpg`, for example using `dpkg-divert` or a similar mechanism.
+To globally replace g10code's `gpg` with the Chameleon, install it as `/bin/gpg` (or `/usr/bin/gpg`, or wherever `gpg` is installed on your system; hint: try `type gpg` in your shell) replacing g10code's `gpg`, for example using `dpkg-divert` or a similar mechanism.
 This is more convenient and robust than invoking it using `gpg-sq`, but has the downside of being a system-wide all-or-nothing switch.

 #### Take precedence using PATH